-- (2) The amounts shown in columns titled "Threshold," "Target" and "Maximum" represent the threshold, target and maximum number of performance share units granted to our NEOs pursuant to Aon's LPP 11 that will be earned and settled in Class A Ordinary Shares if certain performance criteria are achieved during the 2016 to 2018 performance period.
+- (2) The amounts shown in columns titled "Threshold," "Target" and "Maximum" represent the threshold, target and maximum number of performance share units granted to our NEOs pursuant to Aon's LPP 12 that will be earned and settled in Class A Ordinary Shares if certain performance criteria are achieved during the 2017 to 2019 performance period.
 As the potential payments are dependent on achieving certain performance criteria, actual payouts could differ by a significant amount.
-For more information regarding the terms of these performance share units and LPP 11, see the section titled "Leadership Performance Program Under Our 2011 Incentive Plan" in the CD&A. - (3) The amounts shown in this column represent the number of restricted share units granted to each NEO in 2016 in satisfaction of 35% of the annual incentive award earned by such NEO for 2015 performance.
-Within the framework of the Shareholder-Approved Plan, the target amount of each NEO's annual incentive award for 2015 performance (calculated as a percentage of base salary and, with respect to Ms. Davies and Mr. Lieb, their annual foreign service allowance) was 200% for Mr. Case, 175% for Mr. McGill, 150% for Ms. Davies and 100% for each of Ms. Savacool and Mr. Lieb; the bonus range was capped at 600% for Mr. Case, 525% for Mr. McGill, 450% for Ms. Davies and 300% for each of Ms. Savacool and Mr. Lieb.
-The determination of the actual incentive amount payable was determined based, among other things, on Aon's performance overall, the performance of the executive's business unit and individual performance.

-These restricted share units will vest in installments of 331/3% on the first through third anniversaries of the date of grant.
+For more information regarding the terms of these performance share units and LPP 12, see the section titled "Leadership Performance Program Under Our Shareholder-Approved Plan" in the CD&A. - (3) The amounts shown in this column represent the number of restricted share units granted to each NEO in 2017 in satisfaction of 35% of the annual incentive award earned by such NEO for 2016 performance.
+Within the framework of the Shareholder-Approved Plan, the target amount of each NEO's annual incentive award for 2016 performance (calculated as a percentage of base salary and, with respect to Ms. Davies, her annual foreign service allowance) was 200% for Mr. Case, 150% for Ms. Davies and 100% for each of Mr. Andersen and Mr. O'Connor; the bonus range was capped at 600% for Mr. Case, 450% for Ms. Davies, and 300% for each of Mr. Andersen and Mr. O'Connor.
+The determination of the actual incentive amount payable was determined based, among other things, on Aon's overall performance and individual performance.
+These restricted share units will vest in installments of $33^{1}/{3}$ % on the first through third anniversaries of the date of grant.
 Dividend equivalents are paid quarterly in cash on unvested restricted share units and voting rights do not attach to any unvested restricted share units.